Displacement-Tracking-Matrix/dtmapi/docs/usage.rst

     import dtmapi

-    # Get All Operation List for which DTM data is available.
+    # Get all operations for which DTM data is publicly available through the API.
     all_operation_list = dtmapi.get_all_operation_list()
     all_operation_list.head()